LauZiQuan/VisualAnalytics/README.md

 Attached in HOMEVIZHOMIES_VISUAL_ANALYTICS_PROJECT.zip will be:

 Dashboard [FOLDER]
-DashboardDB [FOLDER]
+DashboardBE [FOLDER]
 IS428HomevizHomies.sql [SQL File]

-Import data in the DB.sql file provided into MySQL Workbench.
-Open up the DashboardDB Folder on command prompt and run `npm start`.
+1) Import data in the DB.sql file provided into MySQL Workbench.
+2) Open up the DashboardBE Folder on command prompt and run `npm start`.
 Server will be listening on port 3000.
-Open the Dashboard on VSCode and run Live Server (by clicking Go Live on the bottom bar).
+3) Open the Dashboard on VSCode and run
+Live Server (by clicking Go Live on the bottom bar).
 The project will start on port 5500.